Bjorgeh/rapportsystem-backend/README.md

 Our backend solution centers around a Flask API, a micro web framework for Python, providing a lightweight yet powerful foundation for building web applications.

+## SQL Server
+We utilize MariaDB as our SQL server to store and manage data efficiently.

 ## Security Measures

 Security is a paramount concern, and our implementation includes the use of bcrypt for securely managing passwords and ensuring data integrity.